Edwin Hurlbut

 Hon.
 Edwin Hurlbut (October 10, 1817 – November 28, 1905) was an American lawyer, editor, politician and humanitarian.
+And at one point was the Mayor of Oconomowoc from 1866 to 1867.

 Early years

 Born in 1817 in Newtown, Connecticut, one of ten children of Philander and Julia Alma (Thomas) Hurlbut.
 The family moved to Bradford County, Pennsylvania when Edwin was seven years old.
 They made the trip in a covered wagon, which they lived in until they cleared the land and built a log house on their one thousand acre homestead.
 During the three months of winter Edwin walked four miles a day through the forests to the nearest school, which was held in a log house.
 The remainder of the year he aided his father in cutting timber, digging up stumps and transforming the wilderness into meadow and grain field.
 Edwin credits these years of hard labor to his later in life gnarled and stiff fingers and joints, which he would state were not the fingers of either a lawyer nor editor.
 He also attributed these early life experiences to his determination to never shrink from a task.

 Eight years later fifteen-year-old Edwin walked to New Jersey.
 He states that "...when quite a chunk of a boy, with light heart and elastic step I left home and walked over the mountains and through the woods to Newark, New Jersey, 100 miles distant, to visit Grandma Thomas."
 He lived there a year and then walked back to Pennsylvania to resume an occupation as a woodchopper.